Danny Boyle: Other activities

-In February 2017, Boyle announced a bid to launch a £30 million film and media school in Manchester, stating: "This is just what Manchester needs and I am delighted to be part of the International Screen School Manchester."
+In February 2017, Boyle announced a bid to launch a £30 million film and media school in Manchester.
+Manchester School of Digital Arts was subsequently launched in June 2022 as part of Manchester Metropolitan University.

+In May 2025, Boyle signed a petition started after the killing of Palestinian photojournalist Fatima Hassouna, accusing Israel of committing genocide in the Gaza Strip.